DevKarenC/100-days-of-code/README.md

 ## Day 77: April 16, 2021

 **Today's Progress** 👩🏻‍💻

 - [x] Practice Recursion

 **Thoughts**: I spent some time re-doing the recursion problems that I was stuck before, this time utilizing a Debugger to step through each recursive call.
 I have used code visualization sites such as [AlgoViz](https://algoviz.io/) and [JavaScript Tutor](http://pythontutor.com/javascript.html#mode=edit), but a browser debugger was useful because it was easier to trace the call stack and the value of different variables in each function's execution context.
 I walked through the solution of flattening a nestd array using recursion without loops, writing out each call.
 It was more complicated because the solution occasionally involved 2 recursive calls in each function call.
 While walking through the solution, I noticed that there are several important things to note:

 1. Know which function called which function so you know WHERE to return the return value to.
 It helped to label which previous function invoked the current function call.
 2. Keep track of what's remaining in the call stack and what has been popped off.
 Remember that a function pops off the call stack when it **returns**.
 3. When there are multiple recursive calls made in one function call, remember that JavaScript is single-threaded and works from top to bottom.
 Therefore, the latter recursive function does not get called until we have a return value from the first recursive call.

 Note to self: Everyone works based on their own time zone, so don't feel rushed even if you don't understand recursion right away!
 Practice makes perfect 🤗

+## Day 78: April 17, 2021

+**Today's Progress** 👩🏻‍💻

+- [x] Watch videos on Stacks, Queues, Linked Lists, Binary Search
+- [x] Continue the React Shopping Cart Project

+**Thoughts**: When it comes to data structures and algorithms (or any other topics!), I think it's important to get the initial exposure whether you understand them or not.
+Repetition is key, so the more exposure you get, the more concrete the concepts will be.
+For the Linked Lists video, it went over the problem to calculate the number of nodes in a linked list, given `head` is not null.
+Thanks to the recursion problems I have been dealing with for the past few days, I thought that using recursion to solve this problem would be a good solution.
+It reminded me of the classic "how many people are in front of you?
+Ask someone in front of you!" approach, except in front of a person, it would be a node.

+## Day 79: April 18, 2021

+**Today's Progress** 👩🏻‍💻

+- [x] Continue the React Shopping Cart Project
+- [x] Work on Recursion problems from this [repo](https://github.com/JS-Challenges/recursion-prompts)

+**Thoughts**: For the React Shopping Cart project, I had to handle the edge case of if the user adds the same item in two different occasions (ex. add 1 of item A now and add another 1 of item A at a later time), the cart should display Quantity 2 of item A rather than Quantity 1 of item A in 2 different rows.
+It required some thinking to handle it, but I was able to solve it by modifying the quantity property of the item object.
+One lesson learned is before trying out new features, or refactoring, make sure to `commit` to make your life easier.
+Otherwise you may have to undo 100 times to go back to the checkpoint.
+Another feature that I want to implement is allowing user to edit cart item quantity in two different components: `ProductCard` and `CartItem`.
+Currently, the `quantity` state was maintained by the `ProductCard` component but when writing code for the `CartItem` component, I realized it also needs access to the `quantity` state.
+The [React Docs](https://reactjs.org/docs/lifting-state-up.html) suggests that I lift the state up to the closest common ancestor, so that's what I will be trying.
+I learned the importance of global state management system (Redux!), since it will make managing the state so much easier.
+For my future React project, I will be learning and using Redux.
+Excited!

+## Day 80: April 19, 2021

+**Today's Progress** 👩🏻‍💻

+- [x] Day 1 of Grace Hopper Coding Bootcamp
+- [x] Pair programming: git
+- [x] Work on Recursion problems from this [repo](https://github.com/JS-Challenges/recursion-prompts)

+**Thoughts**: Today was the first day of the Grace Hopper Coding Bootcamp and I am very excited to continue my coding bootcamp journey with fellow Grace Hoppers!
+I have not pair-programmed in a while, so a few hours of pair-programming felt really refreshing.
+I look forward to sharing my knowledge and learning from others during the bootcamp 🥳.

+## Day 81: April 20, 2021

+**Today's Progress** 👩🏻‍💻

+- [x] Day 2 of Grace Hopper Coding Bootcamp
+- [x] Pair Programming: HTML/CSS
+- [x] Continue the React Shopping Cart Project
+- [x] Work on Recursion problems from this [repo](https://github.com/JS-Challenges/recursion-prompts)

+**Thoughts**: The benefit of pair-programming is that you learn from the experience whether your partner has more experience or less experience than you.
+Of course you learn when working with someone with more experience than you but the opposite is true too!
+You learn just as much when you teach someone else because you get to confirm what you truly know (if your partner is able to learn from the experience, that's a good sign of your teaching ability!), communicate your knowledge in an easy-to-understand manner.
+Teaching someone else is a great opportunity to reinforce your knowledge and improve soft/technical communication skills.